 Final Review Week: for semester-long courses, a period of five class days prior to the first day of final examinations in the long sessions shall be designated as Final Review Week.
 The purpose of this week is to allow students sufficient time to prepare for final examinations.
 During this week, there shall be no scheduled activities such as required field trips or performances; and no instructor shall assign any themes, research problems or exercises of similar scope that have a completion date during or following this week unless specified in the class syllabus.
-During Final Review Week, an instructor shall not give any examinations.
+During Final Review Week, an instructor shall not give any examinations constituting 10% or more of the final grade, except makeup tests and laboratory examinations.
 In addition, no instructor shall give any portion of the final examination during Final Review Week.
 During this week, classes are held as scheduled.
 In addition, instructors are not required to limit content to topics that have been previously covered; they may introduce new concepts as appropriate.

-Emergency Exit Procedures: Should we experience an emergency event that requires us to vacate the building, students should exit the room and move toward the nearest exit.
+Emergency Exit Procedures: Should we experience an emergency event that requires us to vacate the building, students should exit the room and move toward the nearest exit, which is located towards the left of the classroom at the end of the hallway.
 When exiting the building during an emergency, one should never take an elevator but should use the stairwells.
 Faculty members and instructional staff will assist students in selecting the safest route for evacuation and will make arrangements to assist individuals with disabilities.

 Student Support Services: UT Arlington provides a variety of resources and programs designed to help students develop academic skills, deal with personal situations, and better understand concepts and information related to their courses.
 Resources include tutoring, major-based learning centers, developmental education, advising and mentoring, personal counseling, and federally funded programs.
-For individualized referrals, students may visit the reception desk at University College (Ransom Hall), call the Maverick Resource Hotline at 817-272-6107, send a message to resources@uta.edu, or view the information at http://www.uta.edu/universitycollege/resources/index.php.
+For individualized referrals, students may visit the reception desk at University College (Ransom Hall), call the Maverick Resource Hotline at 817-272-6107, send a message to resources@uta.edu, or view the information at www.uta.edu/resources.